HobnobMancer/cazy_webscraper/docs/gtdbtaxtutorial.rst

-The ``--classes``, ``--families``, ``--ec_filter``, ``--kingdoms``, ``--genera``, ``--species`` and ``--strains`` flags can be used in any combination to define a specific subset of proteins in the local CAZyme database for whom taxonomic data will be retrieved from NCBI.
+The ``--classes``, ``--families``, ``--ec_filter``, ``--kingdoms``, ``--genera``, ``--species`` and ``--strains`` flags can be used in any combination to define a specific subset of proteins in the local CAZyme database for whom taxonomic data will be retrieved from GTDB.

 Below we run through 3 example commands of combining these flags, and the resulting behaviour.